demiurge-project/DeimOS/README.md

 **3. Create a bootable micro SD card**

-You can follow the instructions given here: [Create Bootable MicroSD Card](https://www.gumstix.com/support/getting-started/create-bootable-microsd-card/ "Create Card")
+You can follow the instructions given here: [Create Bootable MicroSD Card](https://www.gumstix.com/support/getting-started/create-bootable-microsd-card/ "Create Card").

+The required files can be found in build/tmp/deploy/images/overo/ after succesful build.
+Prebuilt image files can also be found on [Zenodo](https://doi.org/10.5281/zenodo.10551351 "Prebuilt files").

+Alternatively, it is also possible to use wic to create a .direct file that can then be flashed on the micro SD card using bmap-tools.

+After the build process is complete, in the build folder, create the image file (a prebuilt file is also available on [Zenodo](https://doi.org/10.5281/zenodo.10551351 "Prebuilt files")):

+ $ wic create sdimage-gumstix -e gumstix-console-image

+Then, use bmap-tools to flash your device:

+ $ sudo apt-get install bmap-tools

+ $ bmaptool create sdimage-gumstix-mmcblk0.direct > image.bmap

+ $ sudo bmaptool copy --bmap image.bmap sdimage-gumstix-mmcblk0.direct /dev/DEVICE_NAME

+ where DEVICE_NAME is the name of the  microSD card (for example : mmcblk0)

 Additional setup
 ---------------------